 My preferred performance mode is solo, usually with a guitar (I bring three with me and play them all).
 I enjoy not relying on anyone but myself, and my

-easily three times larger than any band's.
+song list is easily three times larger than any band's.
 You can learn more about my act, find out where I'm performing and more, by visiting my performance page.

 Performing solo at Lula of Sewickley (2018)